Altissimo: Saxophone

-Saxophone altissimo is generally considered to be any note that is above the highest note in the saxophone's regular range.
-This usually means either written high F, or else F♯ in the case of some modern instruments equipped with that note as a standard key.
+Saxophone altissimo generally consists of the notes above the keyed range.
+Some instruments are keyed to a written high F, and some to F♯.

-Altissimo is usually produced by using a combination of special fingerings and often various voicing techniques.
+Altissimo is usually produced by using a combination of special fingerings and voicing techniques.
 These can include air stream, tongue, throat and embouchure variations to disturb the fundamental of a note, which results in one of the higher overtones dominating.

 In classical music, altissimo playing is considered a necessary skill for saxophonists, and much of the modern concert saxophone repertoire utilizes the altissimo range.
 A notable proponent of the altissimo range was Sigurd Raschèr, who preferred the term top tones.
-Raschèr is the author of Top Tones For the Saxophone, which is the most widely used and known method book for training saxophonists to perform in the upper and altissimo register of the saxophone.
+Raschèr is the author of Top Tones For the Saxophone, a method book for learning the altissimo register.

 In jazz music, use of altissimo is common, especially among avant-garde players, though one of its earliest practitioners was the swing player Earl Bostic.
 Altissimo technique and the use of multiphonics are prominent in the influential work of Eric Dolphy and John Coltrane during the 1960s, as well as in the work of Paul Desmond, Lenny Pickett, Ron Holloway, Scott Page, Michael Brecker and Chris Potter.

-Low note overtones are similar to altissimo but mostly result in a lower pitch than written high F.

-For example, it is possible to use a low B♭ fingering to produce a series of higher overtones by using air stream, tongue, throat and embouchure variations.

-The more difficult task of producing a complete chromatic scale in the altissimo register should not be confused with squeals and other sound effects that are produced by biting on the reed with the lower teeth.